sanyogsakenkok/AnalDestroyerScript/README.md

 [T] - Jump *(funny, rage function)*
 Base Strength: 35

-- Just jump in game!
+- Just jump in game
-- Also you can jump on objects, jump while healing!
+- Also you can jump on objects, jump while healing, infinite jump

 ***Jump Showcase:***

 ![jump](https://github.com/user-attachments/assets/815cb43b-6a51-47b7-9c93-0e734b95c2d9)

 [Q] - SpeedHack *(legit/rage function)*
-Base Value: 18
+Base Value: 20

-- If you will set value bigger than 20, it will be **Rage**
-- Recommended value is 18 - 20 (+- killer's speed)
+- **Speedhack** increases your speed to 20 and you will be faster than killer
 - For it's work you need Press Q and use any emotion(Press 1 or 2)

 ***SpeedHack Showcase:***